rancilio-pid/clevercoffee/README.md

   - #define BREW_READY_DETECTION 0.2  # or any other value

 # Changelog
+- 2.0.1_beta8:
+  - ISR performance optimised when debug is active (spend time reduced from 0.8ms to 0.15ms).
+  - Move DEBUGMODE to config.h.
 - 2.0.1_beta7:
   - Emergency Logo can be replaced by a nice "milk steam" logo (EMERGENCY_ICON).
 (Thanks helge for the icon)
   - Regular status display is beautified and adapted to normal users needs.
 (Thanks helge for the code)